akkadotnet/getakka.net/src/docs/Persistence.md

 ### Journals

 Journal is a specialized type of actor which exposes an API to handle incoming events and store them in backend storage.
-By default Akka.Persitence uses a `MemoryJournal` which stores all events in memory and therefore it's not persistent storage.
+By default Akka.Persistence uses a `MemoryJournal` which stores all events in memory and therefore it's not persistent storage.
 A custom journal configuration path may be specified inside *akka.persistence.journal.plugin* path and by default it requires two keys set: *class* and *plugin-dispatcher*.
 Example configuration:

 ```hocon
 akka {